CalebQ42/go-rpg/README.md

 # TODO
-All documentation :)
-Add simple initiative example program (and some more)
+Documentation on rpgxui needs more work, but for the most part is done Add simple initiative example program (Have it done, just need to add it to the repo)
    Actually making a program to keep track of a bunch of characters, armor, weapons, and initiative.
 Still needs a lot of work.
-Add ability to load and save to file easily
+Add ability to load and save to file easily(rpgxui package does implement this)
-Make more universal
+Add age system focuses (or some other type of more universal implementation) Make more universal

 # UI
 As of right now, I currently use gxui for UI, though I may change to github.com/andlabs/ui